 All solicitors must adhere to the University’s policy regarding the dissemination of information and/or products.
 Any action that would disrupt the Universities educational mission will not be permitted.
 The University regulates time, place, and manner of all forms of speech, presentations, solicitations, and sales.

 To view the solicitation policy in its entirety please visit: http://www.humboldt.edu/policy/PEMP10-01Policy-Time-Place-and-Manner-Free-Expression

 On campus food sales is restricted to University recognized student organizations.
-Organizations wishing to sell food on campus must complete a Food Sales and Distribution Certification Form at the Clubs and Activities office, at which time each member of the organization wishing to participate in food sales or handling must obtain a Food Sales and Distribution Certification Card.
+Organizations wishing to sell food on campus must complete a Environmental Health & Safety- Temporary Food Facility Permit Application Form at the Clubs and Activities office, at which time each member of the organization wishing to participate in food sales must complete the form with the information about proposed food sales.
+This permit must be approved by the Clubs and Activities coordinator then taken to the Environmental Health and Safety Coordinator for approval.
+Individuals that will be handling food for the food sales will need to be in contact with the Environmental Health and Safety Coordinator to get the approved training for food handing.
 All organizations participating in food sales and handling must adhere to the guidelines outlined in the Temporary Food Facilities and Food Sanitation Policy [Executive Memorandum P10-02].

 Any club or organization who wishes to operate a temporary food facility on the HSU campus must submit a Temporary Food Facility Permit Application to the office of Environmental Health and Safety at least five (5) working days prior to the preparation and/or dispensing of any food items.
 Upon receipt of the application, the Food Safety Officer will review the application and will either issue a permit or return the application with one of the following notices within forty-eight (48) hours: